linstantnoodles/nand2tetris/README.md

 ## Your code does not follow their API guidelines ...

-I went a bit rouge on some of the programming portions, so my design may not line up with what they suggest.
-That said, I'm considering adding additional solutions that _are_ based on their API guidelines so stay tuned.
+I went a bit rouge on some of the programming portions, so my design may not line up with what they suggest...

 ## Feedback